bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 11. Is it the correct analysis?
 Is the verbal category that is used in it the correct one?
 Write your answers to GROUP as answer to I.11.

+12. If you look at the training logs (the files with same name as .src files but with suffix .log), you will see that more than one verbal category increases in the parameter value although the gold data is favoring only one.
+Briefly comment on what you think about this, as an answer to I.12.

 ---------------

 PART II.